prjemian/spec2nexus/conda-recipe/README.md

 see: https://conda.io/docs/build_tutorials/pkgs.html

-Note:  These commands should be run from the repository root: `..`
+Note:  These commands should be run from a sandbox (disposable) clone of the GitHub master.

+## create the sandbox

+assuming linux OS and bash shell

+    cd /tmp
+    git clone https://github.com/prjemian/spec2nexus.git ./spec2nexus-sandbox
+    cd ./spec2nexus-sandbox

 ## linux-64